-Want to know how to kill bed bugs without using chemicals?
+Want to know how to kill bed bugs without using toxic chemicals?
 Rid your home of bed-lurking bugs with these 5 effective tips.

 If you’ve woken up feeling itchy, uncomfortable and are dotted with a red, bumpy rash, then your bed may be hosting a cluster of bed bugs.
 Now you need to know how to kill bed bugs as soon as possible.